 Steve Canavero, Ph.D

-Steve Canavero, Ph.D., is the superintendent of public instruction for the State of Nevada.
+Steve Canavero, Ph.D., is the Superintendent of Public Instruction for the State of Nevada.
 Steve was appointed by Governor Brian Sandoval in February of 2016 to oversee the state’s education system serving nearly 450,000 students.
-Steve previously served as the deputy superintendent for student achievement at the Nevada Department of Education where he played a major role in the development and passage of a comprehensive suite of educational investments and reforms successfully passed in the 2015 Legislature.
-Steve previously served as the first director of Nevada’s newly created State Public Charter School Authority.
+Steve previously served as the Deputy Superintendent for Student Achievement at the Nevada Department of Education where he played a major role in the development and passage of a comprehensive suite of educational investments and reforms successfully passed in the 2015 Legislature.
+Steve previously appointed to serve as the first director of Nevada’s newly created State Public Charter School Authority.
 His initial work there resulted in Nevada’s state charter school policy becoming one of the highest rated in the nation.
 Steve is serving his second term as a board member and treasurer at the National Association of Charter School Authorizers.
+Steve has also been a Member of the Chiefs for Change since 2016.
 He earned a bachelor’s in Ecology and Systematic Biology from Cal Poly San Luis Obispo and a PhD in educational leadership from the University of Nevada, Reno.

 Deputy Superintendent for Student Achievement

 Prior to joining the Nevada Department of Education, Brett served as a Vice President with StudentsFirst, a non-profit organization focused on organizing parents, teachers, and other concerned community members to advocate for great schools for all children.
 Through this work Brett supervised StudentsFirst's state teams across the county.
 He led his teams in the creation and implementation of strategic plans that utilized grassroots membership activities, traditional and social media engagement, electoral campaigns, and state and local advocacy efforts to pass high impact education legislation and regulation.